-The objective of this course is to provide advanced bioinformatics training in use of databases, and development of databases for sharing results and tracking information.
+The objective of this course is to provide advanced bioinformatics training in the use of databases and development of databases for sharing results and tracking information.
 The course will cover how to work with databases and understanding the regulatory environment around their use.
-A major part of this course will be on applied projects where in teams students will be asked to use a case-study based approach to identify appropriate datasets, use analytic tools to analyze data, evaluating hypotheses, and interpret results.
-The first major focus are the current standards and key resources in human annotation and gene ontology.
+A major part of this course will be on applied projects wherein teams students will be asked to use a case-study based approach to identify appropriate datasets, use analytic tools to analyze data, evaluating hypotheses, and interpret results.
+The first major foci are the current standards and key resources in human annotation and gene ontology.
 Please be aware the students are expected to have a Mac laptop with Sierra or later operating system installed for enrollment.

-This course is a core requirement, but may be substituted with INF 550 Overview of Data Informatics in Large Data Environment with prior permission.
-The TRGN516 course is focused on biomedical applications and management of biomedical data, particularly within a healthcare context.
+This course is a core requirement but may be substituted with INF 550 Overview of Data Informatics in Large Data Environment with prior permission.
+The TRGN516 course is focused on biomedical applications and the management of biomedical data, particularly within a healthcare context.
 INF550 provides a deeper technical view using applications that are much broader.
-In that context TRGN has a narrower focus on healthcare applications and the associated regulated frameworks, whereas INF550 provides a deeper technical basis within databases and data structures.
+In that context, TRGN has a narrower focus on healthcare applications and the associated regulated frameworks, whereas INF550 provides a deeper technical basis within databases and data structures.

 TRGN-524.
 Applications of Genomic Technology in Biomedical Research I (4 Units)